 - The high sulfides at the Old Wasp

 - The heat source for a VMS deposit next to the Mammoth stope (dacite dike)

 - Ore contacting the Dacite dike at the Mammoth Stope

 - The highest grade ore was stated as being within or replacing brecciated arkose at the Mammoth stope.

 This is the same situation at the Molly Marie Prospect (replacement type, sub-seafloor, high-sulfidation VMS deposits), but it will be shown within this site that the amount of breccia and the quantity and size of ore bodies are many magnitudes larger at the Molly Marie.

-Below is the geologic model of ore genesis at the Molly Marie Prospect:
+Below is the geologic model of ore genesis in the arkose breccias at the Molly Marie Prospect:

 1) Dry Phase.
 A rhyolitic volcanic field was formed during the beginning of regional rifting.
 Above the magma chamber(s) a high sulfidation gold deposit formed (not VMS).
 Vuggy silica is prevalent in this type of deposit, and massive lower-grade gold ore.
 The gold originates from the magma chamber.
 Yanacocha is an example of a high sulfidation gold deposit.